aufasodik/tp/docs/UserGuide.md

 Cerebro data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">⚠️ **Caution:**
 If your changes to the data file make its format invalid, **Cerebro will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.**
-<br>Furthermore, certain edits can cause Cerebro to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+<br>Furthermore, certain edits can cause Cerebro to behave in unexpected ways (e.g. if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 ### Upcoming Features
 - Archiving & backing up data files
-- Undo changes
+- Undo changes: Quickly revert mistaken edits or deletions
-- Reminders for upcoming deadline
+- Reminders: Stay on top of application deadlines

 ---

 ## FAQ

+Common questions and troubleshooting for using Cerebro.

 **Q: What happens if I add a company with the same name?**
 **A**: Company names must be unique (case-insensitive).
 Cerebro rejects duplicates and shows an error message.

 **Q: How do I track multiple roles at the same company?**
-**A**: Use tags to differentiate positions (`add n/Google SWE` vs `add n/Google PM`) or add role details in remarks.
+**A**: Use tags to differentiate positions (`add t/Google SWE` vs `add t/Google PM`) or/and add respective role details in remarks.

 **Q: Can I undo a delete or clear operation?**
+**A**: No, deletions are permanent and cannot be undone within the app.
+To recover deleted data:
+1. Close Cerebro
+2. Navigate to `[JAR location]/data/` folder
+3. Replace `addressbook.json` with your backup file
+4. Restart Cerebro

-**A**: No, deletions are permanent.
-Restore from backup by copying your `addressbook.json` file back to the data folder before restarting.
+**Prevention tip:** Regularly backup your `addressbook.json` file before making major changes.

 **Q: How do I transfer my data to another computer?**
 **A**: Install Cerebro on the new computer, then overwrite the empty data file with your existing `[JAR location]/data/addressbook.json`.